 A sawhorse projection approximates this 3D structure extremely well, and allows one to judge whether an #E2# reaction is likely to occur or not (it requires an antiperiplanar conformation).

-A Newman projection would not depict the dihedral angle correctly, because one would be viewing the important atoms from the front instead of an aerial view.
+A Newman projection would depict the dihedral angle correctly, but because one would be viewing the important atoms from the front instead of an aerial view, you might actually be looking at an octahedral molecule (with a main-chain bond length of #0#), instead of, say, a two-carbon organic molecule.